 In residential settings, Silva recommends that cameras (whether hidden or not) only in primary entrances and walkways.
 This list includes areas like your front door, porch, entryway, foyer, mudroom, hallway, stairway, back door, patio, and driveway.
 With the exception of nurseries, placing them in bedrooms and other living areas isn't recommended, as it's a privacy concern.

 How do you install a hidden camera?

 The proper way to install a hidden camera depends on the model.
 Fully charge battery-powered cameras before attaching them to the ceiling, wall, or concealed within another object.
 With a plug-in device, you'll probably need to place it on a shelf, cabinet, or another flat surface, though some can be attached to a wall.
-If your camera has an app component, you'll download the app and sync the video recorder through Wi-Fi.
+If your camera has an app component, download the app and connect to the device via Wi-Fi.